-

 A Late Season Frost

 This week, we tucked 176 tomato plants into the soil—along with tomatillos, eggplant, peppers, and a handful of other warm‑season hopefuls—and almost immediately found ourselves watching the forecast tighten.
-A chance of frost early Sunday has us gathering row covers and starting a few extra seeds, just in case.
-Even the National Weather Service seemed […]
+A chance of frost early Sunday… Read the Essay

 -